Keyboard shortcuts

 From Source

-You can also install the package from source by cloning the repository and running the following command:
+You can also install the package from the GitHub repository by running the following command:

 cargo install --git https://github.com/seapagan/lsplus.git